johannes-graeter/limo/keyframe_bundle_adjustment/README.md

 * Landmark selection is done inside of BundleAdjusterKeyframes.
 You can add your own landmark selection scheme to it through the constructor.
 For different schemes have a look at landmark_selection_schemes.hpp.

+* If you want to estimate a local ground plane for every pose, hand over a groundplane prior to the Keyframe constructor (as done in keyframe_bundle_adjustment_ros_tool).
+If you want to estimate scale from that groundplane, hand over the calibrated height over ground.
+If you don't hand over height over ground and have LIDAR height over ground will be estimated.

 ## Issues

 ## Notation